HortPlus-NZ/fullstack-coding-challenge/README.md

 # HortPlus Full Stack Coding Challenge
 This is a quick coding challange that you can get setup using [GitPod](gitpod.io).
-It runs a PHP Laravel backend API and a ReactJS frontend.
+It runs a [PHP Laravel](https://laravel.com/) backend API (with [Docker](https://www.docker.com/)) and a [ReactJS](https://reactjs.org/) frontend.

 The repo comes with everything you need to get the website up and running, follow the **Setup** instructions below to get up and running in 30 minutes.

 ## Setup
-You only need to do this setup once.
+Follow these steps to get everything setup and configured - _You only need to do this setup process once._

 **Step 1: GitPod**
 Sign up for [GitPod](gitpod.io) a free cloud based IDE - All the instructions that follow will be based around using GitPod.